Former ISU soccer players allege psychological abuse from coach

 For Chiatto, Webb, Rowan, and Silies, they say while there is lingering trauma years later, they’ve worked hard to build themselves and their life back up again.
 They say sharing their stories is about taking their power back.

-“I can’t give (Hanely) the power over my success,” said Rowan.
+“I can’t give (Hanely) the power over my success,” Rowan said.
 “Like I came through that.
 Like I really did that.”

 “We’re going to tell you what we’re going through.
-So listen to us,” said Chiatto.
+So listen to us,” Chiatto said.

 “Hear us.”